High School Student Volunteer Program

 Engage patients and their families in fun activities to help pass time in the waiting room area.

 High School Student Volunteer Requirements

 Please read the following requirements carefully and ensure you meet all of them before submitting your application.
 This process is in place to provide a safe, positive experience for our patients and their families, and for you as a volunteer.

 - Time Commitment: You can work a three-hour shift in a specific role each week.
 For summer sessions, volunteers are asked to commit to 30 hours of service.
-During school sessions, volunteers are asked to commit to 100 hours of service.
+During academic year sessions, volunteers are asked to commit to 50 or 100 hours of service.

 - Health & Background Clearance: The health and safety of our patients and their families is paramount, so you’ll be required to pass a background check and complete a health form.